 Altenburg is a tiny city located in the state of Missouri.
 With a population of 340 people and just one neighborhood, Altenburg is the 457th largest community in Missouri.

-Altenburg is a blue-collar town, with 35.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Altenburg is generally considered to be a blue-collar town.
+35.35% of the Altenburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Altenburg is a city of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Altenburg who work in teaching (13.13%), office and administrative support (7.07%), and sales jobs (7.07%).

 Because of many things, Altenburg is a great place for families with children to consider.
 First of all, many other families with children live here, making Altenburg a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Altenburg has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Altenburg’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small city, Altenburg doesn't have a public transportation system that people use for their commute.
+Altenburg is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The overall education level of Altenburg is somewhat higher than in the average US city of 21.84%: 27.40% of adults 25 and older in the city have at least a bachelor's degree.